-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Airport Commission, City and County of San Francisco, San Francisco International Airport (the "Airport"), an enterprise fund of the City and County of San Francisco (the "City") as of and for the year ended June 30, 2024, and the related notes to the financial statements, which collectively comprise the Airport's financial statements, and have issued our report thereon dated October 25, 2024.
-As discussed in Note 1, the financial statements present only the Airport and do not purport to, and do not, present fairly the financial position of the City, the changes in its financial position, or where applicable, its cash flows in accordance with accounting principles generally accepted in the United States of America.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Airport Commission, City and County of San Francisco, San Francisco International Airport (the "Airport"), an enterprise fund of the City and County of San Francisco (the "City) as of and for the year ended June 30, 2025, and the related notes to the financial statements, which collectively comprise the Airport's financial statements, and have issued our report thereon dated October 27, 2025.
+Our report includes an emphasis of matter noting that the financial statements present only the Airport and do not purport to, and do not, present fairly the financial position of the City, the changes in its financial position, or where applicable, its cash flows in accordance with accounting principles generally accepted in the United States of America.
+In addition, during the year ended June 30, 2025, the Airport adopted new accounting guidance, GASB Statement No. 101, Compensated Absences, which resulted in a restatement of the July 1, 2024 net position in the amount of \$34,718,000.
+Our opinion was not modified with respect to these matters.